dockstore/dockstore-ui2/README.md

 ### Production Build

-For a production build, you will need to install Nginx.
+For an Angular Production Build, you will need to install Nginx.
 Replace your nginx.conf file (location depends on your installation) with this template, filling in the two paths:
 ```
 events {